icemc/Worker-Email/README.md

 workers_dev = true
 ```

-Again, use the [`wrangler-copy.toml`] file as a sample
+Again, use the `wrangler-copy.toml` file as a sample

 You can now test the script locally by running
 `$ wrangler dev`

-Your app will probably be served through `http //127.0.0.1:8787`
+Your app will probably be served through `http//127.0.0.1:8787`

 Send a post request to
 ```